cscart/docs/en/user_guide/users/vendors/workflow.rst

 .. note::

     **Summary:** Payment methods designed for marketplaces allow to distribute money from orders automatically.
 These payment methods can also collect debts from vendors.
-The drawback is that all the vendors handling an order need to be able to receive money that way.
+The drawback is that all the vendors handling an order need to be able to receive money via the chosen payment method.

 ==================
 Vendor Debt Payout
 ==================

-The :doc:`Vendor debt payout </user_guide/addons/vendor_debt_payout/index>` add-on covers the situations when vendor debts and fees for plans need to be collected without using marketplace payment methods.
+The :doc:`Vendor Debt Payout </user_guide/addons/vendor_debt_payout/index>` add-on covers the situations when vendor debts and fees for plans need to be collected without using marketplace payment methods.
 Here is what the add-on offers:

-* Limits on the maximum debt of a vendor and the time within which a vendor must pay for using the vendor plan.
+* Limit on the maximum debt of a vendor and the time within which a vendor must pay for using the vendor plan.

-* Automatic restriction of functionality of a vendor's administration panel when the vendor exceeds the limits mentioned above.
+* Automatic restriction of functionality of the vendor's administration panel when the vendor exceeds the limits mentioned above.

-* The ability for vendor to pay the debts by clicking a button in the administration panel.
+* The ability for a vendor to pay the debts by clicking a button in the Administration panel.
 The process works much like checkout on the storefront.

   .. image:: /user_guide/addons/vendor_debt_payout/img/vendor_panel_blocked.png
      :align: center